trjb17/project-1/README.md

 •	Angelica: provide Skyward dataset, graduation rate and dropout rate trends, correlation, and graph

-•	Trevor: presentation organization, overview of analysis
+•	Trevor: presentation organization, overview of analysis and data trends

 **Resources Used:**